mozumder/HTML6/README.md

     </HTML>

 Clicking on a link loads JSON data from the API endpoint specified in `MREF` property into a destination data model object specified in the `RECEIVER` property.
-This is destination model object is separate from the DOM.
+This destination model object is separate from the DOM.
 The `HREF` property remains as a canonical URL for the page, and can be used by older browsers that don't support dynamic page updates.
 Older browsers load the canonical `HREF` URL.

 The initial fixture data can be loaded from the `<FIXTURE>` element in a `<MODEL>`, but these fixtures can be loaded via an external link, or implicitly by default from within `<BODY>` elements that contain model references.
 In this example, the `myArticleData` model loads model fixtures from the `<H1>` and `<SPAN>` elements, while the `myImageData` model loads in fixtures from the `<FIXTURE>` elements.
 The overall schema can be defined explicitly by `<MODEL>` elements, or implicitly by `<FIXTURE>`, elements, or even through SQL statements.

 The text sections have `<H1>` and `<SPAN>` tags with a new `MODEL` attribute that defines its content based on the model object data.
-This format is declarative, but can approach SQL's' complexity.
+This format is declarative, but can approach SQL's complexity.
 You don’t need presentation-layer controller/view structures, but this example includes them.

 There is also a `model:` URI that old attributes and the rest of the page can use to references the loaded data.
 Anything in the DOM should be replaceable, including the URL bar and style sheets.
 This internal data can be modified by Javascript if needed, separate from modifying the DOM - you could export this data for form processing if you wish.
 This internal data can also be push updated by a server or connected directly to a local database for caching or persistence - the browser manages this now, instead of the web developer/Javascript.